Judith Jarvis Thomson: Early life and education

 Thomson was born in New York City, on October 4, 1929.
 Her mother Helen (Vostry) Jarvis (1898–1935) was an English teacher, and her father Theodore Richard Jarvis (1896–1984) was an accountant.
 Helen died from cancer when Judith was six, and on January 29, 1938 Theodore married Gertrude Rubin (1902–1982).
 Gertrude was Jewish and had two children.

 Though she did not receive religious pressure from her parents, she officially converted to Judaism at age fourteen, when she was confirmed at Temple Israel in Manhattan.

 Thomson graduated from Hunter College High School in January 1946.
 She received her bachelor's degree (BA) from Barnard College in 1950, a second BA at Newnham College, Cambridge in 1952, an MA from Cambridge in 1956, and a PhD from Columbia University in 1959.
 All of her degrees were in philosophy.
+Her supervisor at Cambridge was John Wisdom.

 In 1960, Thomson began teaching at Barnard College.
 In 1962, she married James Thomson, who was a visiting professor at Columbia University.
 Judith and James spent the 1962–1963 academic year at Oxford, after which they moved to Boston.
 Judith taught for a year at Boston University and, in 1964, was appointed to the faculty at the Massachusetts Institute of Technology (MIT) where she was Laurence S. Rockefeller Professor of Philosophy.
 James was also appointed a professor of philosophy at MIT.
 The Thomsons divorced in 1980; they remained colleagues until James's death in 1984.

 Career

 Thomson was a visiting professor at the University of Pittsburgh (1976), UC Berkeley School of Law (1983), and Yale Law School (1982, 1984, 1985).
-She has held fellowships from the Fulbright Foundation (1950–1951), the American Association of University Women (1962–1963), the National Endowment for the Humanities (1978–1979, 1986–1987), the Guggenheim Foundation (1986–1987), and the Center for Advanced Study in Oslo, Norway (1996). and in 1992–1993 she served as president of the American Philosophical Association (APA), Eastern Division.
+She held fellowships from the Fulbright Foundation (1950–1951), the American Association of University Women (1962–1963), the National Endowment for the Humanities (1978–1979, 1986–1987), the Guggenheim Foundation (1986–1987), and the Center for Advanced Study in Oslo, Norway (1996).
+In 1992–1993 she served as president of the American Philosophical Association (APA), Eastern Division.
 In 1999, she gave the Tanner Lectures on Human Values at Princeton University; her lecture was titled "Goodness and Advice".
 Thomson taught at MIT for the majority of her career, remaining there as professor emerita.